Volunteers work with children and adults to share garden knowledge.

 with gardening projects in the community, teach classes and workshops,

-and soil pH testing at events, and answer gardening questions from callers.
+and soil pH testing at events, and answer gardening questions.

 - Home gardeners